Start Your Own ISP

 Tools you’ll want to have A list of the tools you’ll need to install relays sites and customers.

-Aim a Backhaul A guide describing the proper techniques for aiming backhauls.
+Aim a Backhaul COMING SOON A guide describing the proper techniques for aiming backhauls.
 Designed to be printed out and taken to the site for reference.

 Backhaul List If you just need to get a solid wireless connection from Point A to Point B then use this list to pick the right equipment and get it set up.

 RF Basics and Channel Planning COMING SOON Avoid self interference by carefully choosing channels for your access points and backhauls.

 MDUs (Multiple Dwelling Units) Best practices for providing service to apartment buildings, condos, attached townhomes, etc.

 Guide to Google Earth Some tips and tricks for using Google Earth to plan and build your network.

 Roof and Ladder Safety COMING SOON Stay safe out there!